The Shadow of Your Smile (Johnny Mathis album): Commercial

 The first single from the album, "On a Clear Day (You Can See Forever)", debuted on Billboard magazine's list of the 40 most popular Easy Listening songs in the US a few months before the album's release, in the issue dated November 6, 1965, and made it to number 6 during a 15-week chart run.
 In the meantime, it also spent two weeks on Billboards Hot 100 that began in the December 18 issue and included a peak position at number 98.
 The Shadow of Your Smile had its first appearance on the magazine's Billboard 200 chart in the issue dated April 2, 1966, and began a run of 45 weeks there, where it got as high as number nine. it also debuted on the Cashbox albums chart in the issue dated April 2, 1966, and remained on the chart for 30 weeks, peaking at number 11.
 This was Mathis' longest album chart run since Johnny's Mood in 1960 and the highest chart position an album of his had achieved since 1960's The Rhythms and Ballads of Broadway.

 Critical

 Record World notes Mathis "with the sweetest sounds does a number of up-to-the-minute ballads and beat tunes."
 Billboard proclaimed, "Another superb Mathis performance to delight his multitude of followers."
 Cashbox notes "Mathis projects his showmanship by giving each tune heart-warming treatment and individual appeal."
 Variety notes "Johnny Mathis' high-flying tenor pipes gets an attractive workout in this swell-paced program of film and showtunes and some recent pop hits."
+American Record Guide said the album features "Burton Lane-Alan J. Lerner songs from On a Clear Day... and some very good arrangements."
 Disc and Music Echo notes Mathis "is more at home on 'I Left My Heart In San Francisco', and the title song."
 Record Mirror described the album as "Another beautifully performed set of songs from Johnny."
 Upon the album's CD release, Stephen Thomas Erlewine of AllMusic wrote, "Not only is The Shadow of Your Smile one of Mathis's most popular records, it's one of his strongest."